Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Achievability Proof of Theorem [Delayed-CSIT]

-For $0 \leq p \leq \left( 3 - \sqrt{5} \right)/2$, the capacity of the two-user BFIC with Delayed-CSIT is depicted in Figure~\ref{fig:regionHalf}(a) and as a result, it is sufficient to describe the achievability for point $A = \left( p, p \right)$.
-However, for $\left( 3 - \sqrt{5} \right)/2 < p \leq 1$, all bounds are active and the region, as depicted in Figure~\ref{fig:regionHalf}(b), is the convex hull of points $A,B,$ and $C$.
+For $0 \leq p \leq \left( 3 - \sqrt{5} \right)/2$, the capacity of the two-user BFIC with Delayed-CSIT is depicted in Fig.~\ref{fig:regionHalf}(a) and as a result, it is sufficient to describe the achievability for point $A = \left( p, p \right)$.
+However, for $\left( 3 - \sqrt{5} \right)/2 < p \leq 1$, all bounds are active and the region, as depicted in Fig.~\ref{fig:regionHalf}(b), is the convex hull of points $A,B,$ and $C$.
 By symmetry, it is sufficient to describe the achievability for points $A$ and $C$ in this regime.

 We first provide the achievability proof of point $A$ for $0.5 \leq p \leq 1$ in this section.
 Then, we provide an overview of the achievability proof of corner point $C$ and we postpone the detailed proof to Appendix~\ref{Appendix:cornerdelayed}.
 Finally in Appendix~\ref{Appendix:lessthanHalf}, we present the achievability proof of point $A$ for $0 \leq p < 0.5$.